Disney's Villains' Revenge: Development

 In 1996, Walt Disney Imagineering art director Terry Dobson pitched a game called Virtual Magic Kingdom, a multi-disc game where villains take over the Magic Kingdom, and the player is a special guest who has one night to save the park.
 Roger Holzberg was recruited out of Knowledge Adventure to lead in-house development at Disney Interactive, and oversaw the project.
 According to Dobson and Holzberg, the crossover nature of the game went against prior mandates by Roy E. Disney, whose approval would begin a wave of similar projects across the company.

 VMK was mostly scrapped by 1998, due to a number of intervening factors.
 Villains' Revenge was assembled from select areas of the Fantasyland section of the original VMK project, with the framing device changed from the Magic Kingdom to a bedroom.
 Much of the team, including Dobson and Holzberg, would move to Disney's Parks and Resorts Online division, where the name was revived in 2005 for the Virtual Magic Kingdom MMO game.

 The game incorporates full motion video via the DreamFactory engine licensed from Bill Appleton.
 Traditional animation was outsourced to Karen Johnson Productions, and ink and paint was conducted by Virtual Magic.

 According to the concept art, Stromboli was going to be a villain in this video game in a Pinocchio-based world, but he was replaced by the Ringmaster of Dumbo.
-The reason of this is unknown and strange, considering that Jiminy Cricket and the Blue Fairy are already present as main characters in the game and Stromboli is certainly much, far more evil than the Ringmaster.